Joy Cendrowski, MOT, OTR/L

 As a pediatric occupational therapist, I talk with parents every week who are concerned that their kids will not be ready for kindergarten or whose kids are struggling in school in other ways.
 So, I started this blog to try to answer some of those questions.
 (And now that my own kids are practically grown I actually have some free moments in the day...Yes, some day you will get that much needed rest too 🙂

 Here you will find simple and seasonal craft ideas, with my OT tips for promoting much needed skill needed for success in school (and life), included in each post.
-Even better, each craft can be completed from a staple list of supplies which are economical and easily stored in one bag (or box, cupboard, cart, whatever suits your fancy).
-Keep you bag stocked with the recommended basics, just like a pantry.
+Even better, each craft is completed using items from the same master list of basic craft supplies which are economical and easily stored in one bag (or box, cupboard, cart, whatever suits your fancy).
+Keep your bag stocked with the recommended basics, just like a pantry.
 Check out the "Fill Your Bag" page for the list of supplies you will need.
 A lot of them you probably already have on hand.
 Let me do all of the leg work and take the hassle out of setting up an invitation to play.
 If you prefer, use the Amazon links to make it even easier to gather your items (How did we all survive before there was PRIME?)

-It is absolutely pure joy for me to see the projects here made by the hands of children.
+It does my heart good to see the projects here made by the hands of children.
 Use the contact page to send me pics of finished projects, your unique creations from the supplies in the bag, and stories of your family fun.
 With your permission, it will be included in our gallery here and on my Instagram feed (with credit given).
 I can't wait to see all of your creativity!!!
 Thank you for letting me be a part of your parenting journey!

 P.S.-If you are a fellow OT, a Sunday School teacher, grandparent or an educator, you are home too!
 I know how much you have on your plate every day.
 So, let me take something away by helping with your lesson prep.
 These simple crafts are designed to make your life easier and come with great tips for promoting learning and obtainment of much needed developmental skills.
 You can even search by the skill you want to work on.
 I'm here to help!